rmolinari/thesis_1999/1999_thesis.typ

     First consider $|eta| = 2e$.

     If $alpha$ acts only finitely, then $alpha$'s #cycle($epsilon + 1$) must get permanently stuck in #state(1).
-    In particular, it never reaches its instance of $Eq(convolve, convolve)$.
+    In particular, it never reaches its instance of $blankEq$.
     Thus either $A_i neq Phi_(e,i)(E_(e,i))$ or
     $E_(e,i) neq Psi_(e,i)(C join A_i join B_i)$ (for some $i = 0,1,$) and the requirement is satisfied.